Families For Life | FFL Council Members

 ABOUT FAMILIES FOR LIFE COUNCIL

-Sher-li Torrey is the founder & director of Mums@Work (Singapore), which was started in 2010, following the birth of her daughter.
+Sher-Li Torrey is the founder & director of Mums@Work (Singapore), which was started in 2010 following the birth of her daughter.
 As a social enterprise that supports women, Mums@Work runs activities that empower women and support them in their work-family balance choices.
 A point of information source for flexi-time work or Mumpreneur business-owners, the organisation champions for greater support for women caregivers in the working world.
+In 2016, Sher-Li started a subsidiary of M@W, Career Navigators – with a focus on bringing women back into the workforce in full-time roles.
+Through this subsidiary, partnerships with more than 400 MNCs have been established.

-As founder of Singapore’s first flexible work career portal, Sher-li is a big advocate of Diversity & Inclusion topics, as well as Women-related issues in Singapore.
+As founder of Singapore’s first flexible work career portal, Sher-Li is a big advocate of Diversity & Inclusion topics, as well as Women-related issues in Singapore.
 She is a frequent speaker and article contributor to press and TV on women-related topics.
-A mother of 2 school-going children, Sher-li strongly advocates a work environment that thrives in allowing employees to have better work-family integration.
+A mother of 2 school-going children, Sher-Li strongly advocates a work environment that thrives in allowing employees to have better work-family integration.

 MR ALBERT LIM